VisionMobileLtd/blog-post-guidelines/README.md

 #### Author info

 * `Short bio` a short bio of the author; must not contain hyperlinks; 80 words is a good rule of thumb
-* `Profile picture` delivered in JPEG format or a gravatar-registered email address (assuming the author retains an account on Gravatar)
+* `Profile picture` delivered in JPEG format; alternatively you may provide your gravatar-registered email address
 * `Homepage URL` a link to the author's company or blog URL
 * `Social Media links`
   * `Twitter handle` the author's username on [Twitter](https://twitter.com/) (optional)